Setting up a C++ Development Environment

 Ryan McCombe

-We will start off very simple.
+In this introductory lesson, we'll create our first program in C++!
+We will start very simply.
 We'll just be outputting some text to the screen.

-If you do not have a development environment set up yet, lets start by going through some options we have.
+If you do not have a development environment set up yet, let's start by going through some options we have.

 Selecting a Code Editor